-- This declaration will summarize the empirical evidence and my expert - (1) The relationship between firearms and violence and the governmental interest in reducing the rate of gun use in crime. - (2) The particular governmental concerns with handguns and other concealable weapons because of their disproportionate involvement in lifethreatening crimes of violence, particularly in streets and other public places. - (3) The special threat posed by concealed handguns as weapons used by criminals in streets and other public spaces.
+- and violence, strategies of firearms control, and patterns of gun commerce and civilian gun usage since 1967.
+I have served as director of research of the task force on firearms of the National Commission on the Causes and Prevention of Violence in 1968-1969 and as a firearms and federal criminal law expert for the National Commission on Reform of Federal Criminal Laws.
+I have published several empirical studies of firearms and violence and on gun control, and I have co-authored three books with firearms issues at their center, in 1969, 1986 and 1997.
+I have served as an expert both on the relationship between firearms and violence and on the design and evaluation of firearms control.
+I am providing expert opinions on both of these topics in this declaration.
+I was elected a Fellow of the American Academy of Criminology in 1993 and to the American Academy of Arts and Sciences in 1990.
+A full curriculum vitae is Appendix A of this declaration. - 3.
+This declaration will summarize the empirical evidence and my expert opinions concerning four issues arising out of this litigation. - (1) The relationship between firearms and violence and the governmental interest in reducing the rate of gun use in crime. - (2) The particular governmental concerns with handguns and other concealable weapons because of their disproportionate involvement in life-threatening crimes of violence, particularly in streets and other public places. - (3) The special threat posed by concealed handguns as weapons used by criminals in streets and other public spaces.
 Persons using the streets cannot avoid and police patrolling the streets cannot detect persons who carry concealed handguns and later will find victims who are at risk when concealed guns are displayed in robberies or assaults and not infrequently discharged.
 The governmental interest in limiting the number of persons licensed to carry weapons hidden on their persons in public places is substantially related to reducing the volume and deadliness of street robberies and assaults. - (4) A robust right to own a handgun in the privacy of one's own home imposes whatever risks the gun poses on the owner and his family and those who choose to visit those premises as long as the gun stays home.
 But unlimited freedom given to a person to carry a hidden handgun on the streets subjects everybody else on the street to whatever risks that gun may pose, and the others on the public fare have neither notice of the risk nor power to control it.
 This "externality" of unrestricted street carrying of concealed weapons is probably the root cause of the longstanding and broadly based history of restricting use of concealed weapons in public places.

-3. Firearms and the Death Rate from Violence.
+Firearms and the Death Rate from Violence.